 4. Consent to assess the claim

 Once the application is made, PIAB formally notified the defendant(s) of the claim.
-The defendant(s) must indicate within 90 days whether or not they consent to the assessment of the claim.
+The defendant(s) must indicate within 90 days whether or not they consent to the claim assessment.
 If the defendant consents, then PIAB will proceed to assess the claim.
-If they decline to have the case assessed, the PIAB will issue an Authorisation to allow the claimant to initiate court proceedings.
+If they decline to have the case evaluated, the PIAB will issue an authorisation to allow the claimant to initiate court proceedings.

 5. Claim assessment time